 The law prohibits the sale of tobacco products via vending machines, the internet, and within 50 meters of schools, stadiums, healthcare facilities, some cultural facilities and in other specified locations.
 In addition, the law prohibits the sale of single cigarettes, small packets of cigarettes, smokeless tobacco products, and waterpipe tobacco.
 The sale of tobacco products is prohibited to persons under the age of 21.

 The law bans the import, manufacture, distribution, processing, sale, offer for sale, and bringing into the country of e-cigarettes, including e-cigarette devices and cartridges with nicotine-containing liquid or other substances to be vaporized.
 The law does not address use or advertising of e-cigarettes.

 Roadmap to Tobacco Control Legislation

 The Tobacco Control Act, 2015 is the primary legislation regulating tobacco products and tobacco use in Uganda.
 It regulates smoking in public places; tobacco advertising, promotion and sponsorship; tobacco product sales; tobacco packaging and labeling; and protection against tobacco industry interference, among other policy areas.
-Implementing regulations were issued in 2019, and the packaging and labeling requirements entered into effect on February 1, 2020, but have been delayed until April 1, 2020.
+Implementing regulations were issued in 2019.
+The packaging and labeling requirements were supposed to enter into effect on February 1, 2020, but have been delayed until April 1, 2020.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.